 We can also help you put together customized Self guided tours around Puglia and in other regions in Italy.
 You may also find it helpful to learn Italian online before coming to Italy or attend our one week Italian language courses.

 Day 1: Our number one top location in Puglia is Lecce.
 We think you should make Lecce as your base for at least four days.
 Closest airport to Lecce is Brindisi.
 Lecce has an elegant old town, with beautiful old palazzos and baroque churches.
-Please read our previous post about Best things to do in Lecce.

 Because of the architecture, Lecce resembles Noto near Ragusa in Sicily.
-In Lecce, you should not miss all the gourmet shops, the market, the mozzarella makers and the very interesting papier machè artisans.
+Among the best things to do in Lecce, you should not miss all the gourmet shops, the market, the mozzarella makers and the very interesting papier machè artisans.
 The ice-cream in Lecce just off the main Saint’Oronzo square is the best you can get in Italy!
 We guarantee.
 You should count a whole day to visit Lecce.
 We provide gourmet tours of Lecce and market tours (the one where the locals go!) which include visits to the best and most delicious shops and food artisans in Lecce.

 Food in Lecce: restaurants in Lecce serve mainly freshly made pasta, vegetables, meat (little seafood as Lecce is not by the sea).
 Don’t miss the pasticciotto and rustico.
 Also the famous orecchiette with tomato sauce and cacioricotta cheese.